mootools/mootools-more/Docs/Forms/Form.Validator.md

 	</div>

-FormValidator Language Localization {#Localization}
+Form.Validator Language Localization {#Localization}
 ==========================================

-*FormValidator.js* includes the following key/values for localization.
+*Form.Validator.js* includes the following key/values for localization.

 * required - (*string*) 'This field is required.'
 * minLength - (*string*) 'Please enter at least {minLength} characters (you entered {length} characters).' where *minLength* and *length* are variables for the minimum length and the length the user entered.